 Categories. • Roads & Vehicles • War, US Civil •

 Credits.
 This page was last revised on January 11, 2019.
 This page originally submitted on January 11, 2019, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 37 times since then.
+This page has been viewed 67 times since then and 3 times this year.
 Photos: 1, 2. submitted on January 11, 2019.